 This antenna pre-test by third is just Euro 240 including documentation of Return Loss on an unmatched antenna, simulation of the matching circuit plus matching with passive components and measurement with a Vector network analyser.

 - Test by VNA of the original unmatched antenna on the PCB

 - Export to S1P files and export to PNG files

 - Export to S1P files and export to PNG files again

 - Test report in PDF format

 The pre-test will always contain the test report and the S1P file of the original PCB without matching.
 With the S1P file the customer of the pre-test can simulate matching circuits on their own again.

-For the EV charge station we can avoid this test because we select a cellular chip antenna we are have already used before.
+For the EV charge station we can avoid this test because we selected a cellular chip antenna we have used before.
 We save the costs for this and go ahead with step two.